Jennifer Brady

-Jennifer Elizabeth Brady (born April 12, 1995) is an American inactive professional tennis player.
-She reached a career-high singles WTA ranking of No. 13 on 22 February 2021, and a career-high doubles ranking of 44 on 19 August 2019.
-Brady has won one WTA Tour singles title and one doubles title as well as four singles and five doubles titles on the ITF Women's Circuit.
+Jennifer Elizabeth Brady (born April 12, 1995) is an American professional tennis player.
+She reached a career-high singles WTA ranking of 13 in February 2021, and a career-high doubles ranking of No. 44 in August 2019.
+Brady has won one WTA Tour singles title and one doubles title, as well as four singles and five doubles titles on the ITF Women's Circuit.
+Her best performance at the majors was a runner-up finish at the 2021 Australian Open.

-Brady first rose to prominence following her surprise run to the fourth round of the 2017 Australian Open as a qualifier, registering victories over Heather Watson and 14th seed Elena Vesnina.
-She also reached the fourth round of that year's US Open, defeating Barbora Strýcová and Monica Niculescu before falling to then-world No. 1, Karolína Plíšková.
-Following struggles with injuries and an increased focus on doubles, including a semifinal showing at the 2019 Australian Open, Brady returned to prominence in singles in 2020, where she recorded her first win over a world No. 1 by defeating Ashleigh Barty at Brisbane.
-She won her first WTA singles title at the Top Seed Open in Lexington, Kentucky.
-Brady reacted her first major final at the 2021 Australian Open, where she lost to Naomi Osaka.
+Brady first rose to prominence during her run to the fourth round of the 2017 Australian Open as a qualifier.
+She reached the same stage of that year's US Open, before falling to world No. 1 Karolína Plíšková.
+Following struggles with injuries and an increased focus on doubles—including a semifinal showing at the 2019 Australian Open—Brady returned to prominence in singles in 2020, where she defeated world No. 1 Ashleigh Barty at Brisbane.
+She followed by winning her first WTA Tour singles title at the Top Seed Open, and a run to the semifinals at the 2020 US Open.
+Brady then achieved her career highlight by reaching a major final at the 2021 Australian Open, where she lost to Naomi Osaka.
+Since late 2021, knee injuries have severely limited her career.

-College career
+College

 Brady previously attended the University of California, Los Angeles (UCLA) and made her debut for the Bruins tennis team in 2013.
 During her freshman year at UCLA, she helped her team win the 2014 Division 1 Women's Tennis National Championship in Athens, Georgia.
 She completed her sophomore year of college before turning professional in 2014.

-Professional career
+Professional

 2014–2016: Early years

-Brady made her Grand Slam debut at the 2014 US Open, having received a wildcard with Samantha Crawford for the women's doubles main-draw.
+Brady made her Grand Slam tournament debut at the 2014 US Open, having received a wildcard with Samantha Crawford for the women's doubles main draw.
 Brady won four titles in singles and five in doubles on the ITF Women's Circuit.
 She first played in the main draw of a WTA 125 tournament at the Carlsbad Classic in November 2015, reaching the semifinals.
 On the WTA Tour, she reached the quarterfinals of the Guangzhou International Open in September 2016, defeating qualifier Anastasia Pivovarova and sixth seed Danka Kovinić, before losing to third seed Ana Konjuh.